 Your travel guide to Rome Film Festival

-The 8th edition of The Rome Film Festival will be held from November 8th to 17th – save the date!
-Well known movie stars will present, promote and vote on 18 films.
+The 9th edition of The Rome Film Festival will be held from October 16th to 25th – save the date!
+Well known movie stars will present, promote and vote on the latest films.
 Want to join in?
-Book one of our hotels near the Auditorium and be part of this huge international event!
+Book one of our hotels near Rome Auditorium and be part of this huge international event!

 See you at the Film Festival!